mekowalski/react-nasa-videos-app/NOTES.md

   - customize contents of item component

 - [x] Restyle with Semantic UI
-- [] Resize images with CSS styling, CSS file
+- [x] Resize images with CSS styling, CSS file
+- [] Click title and show big detail on that one with descriptors underneath image
+  - from `Network`: center, date_created, description, keywords, nasaId
+  - communicate from Child to Parent

+- [] Update state of App component when title is clicked
+  - callback `onTitleSelect` prop